rosskush/PartiPy/README.md

 (pronounced party pie) applies numerical methods such as Runge-Kutta and Euler's formula to track particles in modflow models using the cell budget file all within the python console.

-partipy has the ability to allow the user place starting coordinate locations in a modflow model and track the particles over time.
+partipy has the ability to allow the user to place starting coordinate locations in a modflow model and track the particles over time.

 ## Installation